Volker Beck (politician): Political positions

-Human rights
+Human and gay rights activism

-In 2003, the German Bundestag decided, on Beck's initiative, that the Federal Republic of Germany will erect a national memorial in the center of Berlin for homosexuals persecuted by the Nazi Party.

-In 2006, Beck sponsored an anti-discrimination act in civil law and at the workplace, outlawing discrimination based on race, ethnic origin, sex, sexual identity, religion, age, and disability.

 On 27 May 2006, Beck was attacked and injured during a gay rights demonstration in Moscow, called Moscow Pride.
 His attack as well as his participation at the Moscow Pride Festival is featured in the documentary Moscow Pride '06.

 In May 2007, he was arrested and put in a bus in front of Moscow City Hall by the police.
 He had wanted to hand over a petition signed by several Members of Parliament at Moscow City Hall.
 He was attacked and had eggs thrown at his head.
-As in 2007, his partner Jacques Teyssier tried to protect Mr. Beck from attacks by anti gay rights protesters.
+As in 2007, his partner Jacques Teyssier tried to protect Beck from attacks by anti gay rights protesters.

 Alongside fellow MP Marieluise Beck, Volker Beck has been a vocal critic of Russia's human rights situation.
 During his time as his parliamentary group's spokesperson on human rights, he described the repeated prison sentences against Mikhail Khodorkovsky and Platon Lebedev as "disproportionate."
 He has often urged the German government and the European Union to make unequivocally clear to the Russian government that "the only Russia that can be a strategic partner is one that observes the rule of law."
 He also called on Western investors to "put an end to their opportunistic silence."

 Beck spoke in favor of continuing European Union sanctions on Uzbekistan, originally instated after the Uzbek government did not allow an international investigation of the Andijan massacre, on 17 October 2006.

-In 2011, Beck visited the Sahrawi refugee camps to learn more about the humanitarian situation in the Western Sahara.